AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 ### Results (15%)
 - Pressure distributions for the cylinder and airfoil.
-o	How did you calculate lift and drag?
+o	How did you calculate lift and drag from the pressure data?
 - Lift and drag coefficient plots for both experiment and simulation.
 - Detailed findings.